Southall: Culture

 Since the end of World War II, Southall has become largely a South Asian residential district, sometimes known as "Little India".
-Along with its Indian and Pakistani population who mostly hail from Punjab, the town has more recently also become home to Afghan, Sri Lankan as well as Somali communities.

 In addition, the signs on the main railway station are bilingual in English and Gurmukhi, which is one of the written scripts of Punjabi.
 The main street in Southall is called The Broadway, while a smaller commercial area exists in Old Southall on King Street.
-Southall contains one of the largest South Asian shopping area in the region, comparable to Green Street, East London or Ealing Road, Wembley.
+Southall contains one of the largest South Asian shopping areas in the region, comparable to Green Street, East London or Ealing Road, Wembley.

-Southall is home to London's largest Sikh community There are ten Sikh Gurdwaras in Southall.
+Southall is home to London's largest Sikh community.
+There are ten Sikh Gurdwaras in Southall.
 The Gurdwara Sri Guru Singh Sabha, which opened in 2003, is one of the largest Sikh gurdwaras outside India, and it won the Ealing Civic Society Architectural Award in 2003.
 There are two large Hindu 'Mandir' temples, the Vishnu Hindu Mandir on Lady Margaret Road and the Ram Mandir in Old Southall.

 There are more than ten Christian churches including 5 Anglican, one Roman Catholic (St Anselm's Church), Baptist, Methodist and several Pentecostal or Independent.

-There are six Mosques 'Masjids' in Southall, the Abubakr Mosque situated on Southall broadway, the Central Jamia Masjid Mosque, which is the oldest, the Jamia Masjid Islamic Centre, the Red Sea Mosque on the Green, and Dar al Salam on Norwood Road and also the Baithul Mukaram mosque near Lidl.
+There are six Mosques in Southall, the Abubakr Mosque situated on Southall Broadway, the Central Jamia Masjid Mosque situated on Montague Waye, which is the oldest, the Jamia Masjid Islamic Centre on Townsend Road, the Red Sea Mosque in the Green, and Dar al Salam on Norwood Road and also the Baithul Mukaram mosque near Lidl.

 The Tudor Rose, Southall is a nightclub and venue that caters for the local British African-Caribbean community.
 It opened as a cinema in 1910 and was converted to its current premises in 1983.